Simple ingredients, great flavour. Egg fried rice noodles are quick to prepare using the easy Chinese dressing formula.

 - As soon as the egg is cooked, add onion & garlic. fry for 30 seconds or so.

 - Take rice noodles out of the water and put directly into the wok.

 - Add the seasoning prepared earlier.
-Stir constantly until the noodles are evenly heated.
+Stir fry constantly until the noodles are evenly heated.

 - Stir in baby spinach and fresh chilli.
-Turn off the heat immediately after the spinach becomes soft.
+Turn off the heat immediately once the spinach wilts.